dotnet/runtime/docs/design/libraries/DllImportGenerator/StructMarshalling.md

 #### Pinning

 Since C# 7.3 added a feature to enable custom pinning logic for user types, we should also add support for custom pinning logic.
-If the user provides a `GetPinnableReference` method that matches the requirements to be used in a `fixed` statement and the pointed-to type is blittable, then we will support using pinning to marshal the managed value when possible.
+If the user provides a `GetPinnableReference` method on the managed type that matches the requirements to be used in a `fixed` statement and the pointed-to type is blittable, then we will support using pinning to marshal the managed value when possible.
 The analyzer should issue a warning when the pointed-to type would not match the final native type, accounting for the `Value` property on the native type.
-Since `MarshalUsingAttribute` is applied at usage time instead of at type authoring time, we will not enable the pinning feature since the implementation of `GetPinnableReference` unless the pointed-to return type matches the native type.
+Since `MarshalUsingAttribute` is applied at usage time instead of at type authoring time, we will not enable the pinning feature since the implementation of `GetPinnableReference` is likely designed to match the default marshalling rules provided by the type author, not the rules provided by the marshaller provided by the `MarshalUsingAttribute`.

 #### Caller-allocated memory